Filling a Special Need

 When a mother’s own milk is not available, the American Academy of Pediatrics recommends that premature infants receive pasteurized milk from human donors.
 Donor breast milk helps preterm or medically fragile babies build strong immune systems and is easier on their digestive systems.

 Is there a need?

 In the United States, there is a shortage of human donor breast milk.
-At St. Elizabeth, we have been utilizing donor breast milk in our NICU for nearly six years—at several points during that time, national shortages have resulted in shortages in our own facility as well.
+At St. Elizabeth, at several points in time, national shortages have resulted in shortages in our own facility as well.
 As more NICUs across the country begin to use donor breast milk, milk banks will be unable to meet the increased demand.
 That’s why St. Elizabeth created The Mother’s Milk Depot in partnership with the Mother’s Milk Bank of Iowa—to ensure that NICU babies always have a sufficient supply of milk to grow strong and healthy.

 Is donor breast milk safe?